emrgnt-cmplxty/fermi/docs/0.old/front-end/introduction.md

 ## Server-Side {#server-side}

-For a concrete example of using `near-api-js` on the server-side, Axion CLI is a Node.JS application that relies on `near-api-js` to generate secure keys, connect to the Axion platform and send transactions to the network on your behalf.
-The Axion CLI [source code](https://github.com/near/near-cli) is instructive but if you're going that route then you may as well head straight for the [`near-api-js` tests](https://github.com/near/near-api-js/tree/master/test) where you'll find loads of useful sample code.
+For a concrete example of using `near-api-js` on the server-side, Fermi CLI is a Node.JS application that relies on `near-api-js` to generate secure keys, connect to the Fermi platform and send transactions to the network on your behalf.
+The Fermi CLI [source code](https://github.com/near/near-cli) is instructive but if you're going that route then you may as well head straight for the [`near-api-js` tests](https://github.com/near/near-api-js/tree/master/test) where you'll find loads of useful sample code.

 All server-side applications using `near-api-js` share a similar pattern for connecting to the network.